Focus Money - digital services

 Yes.
 If your child is ill and needs to be cared for at home, Barmer supports you with child sick pay under certain preconditions, for example, that your child is under 12 years old and has public health insurance.
 This allows you to concentrate fully on caring for your child without any major financial burden as long as you are not receiving a salary from your employer.
 Contact Barmer for more information on what preconditions exist for child sick pay and how to apply.

 Yes.
 Employed women and self-employed women with an entitlement to sick pay can receive maternity pay.
 The amount of maternity pay depends on your regular monthly income and the maximum amount is set by law.
-In 2022, this amounts to 13 euro per day.
+Currently, this amounts to 13 euro per day.
 In most cases, your employer pays the difference between your maternity pay and your regular net salary.
 Maternity pay is provided during the last six weeks of pregnancy, for the day of childbirth and for the first eight weeks after childbirth.
 This period includes an extra 4 weeks if you have twins.
 You can apply for maternity payment via our website or the Barmer App.
 Of course, you are also welcome to visit us in person or call our English Service Hotline so we can fill out the application together.

 Yes.
 Barmer covers the full costs of preventive medical checkups for children and youth.
 These statutory examinations include the U1 (1st child examination) through to the U9 (9th child examination) and the J1 (1st youth examination).
 Please speak with your pediatrician about when these examinations are required.